Health And Safety

 Health And Safety For Small Business Checklist

 Running a small business means wearing seventeen hats before lunch.
+Practically speaking, abstract.
 Somewhere between payroll and client emails, health and safety slips down the priority list.
-Day to day, you're the CEO, the marketing department, the IT guy, and sometimes the person unclogging the toilet.
 It feels bureaucratic.
-Abstract.
+You're the CEO, the marketing department, the IT guy, and sometimes the person unclogging the toilet.
 Something for factories and construction sites.

 Here's the thing: it's not optional.
 And it's not as complicated as the consultants make it sound.